AmbassadorOfChange/E-comerce-project/README.md

 Products with clear peak periods, such as Product_734 and Product_853, could benefit from intensified marketing and promotions during these times to maximize sales.
 Conversely, products with lower sales in certain months, like Product_937 in June and September, might need targeted strategies to boost sales during these periods.

+### Bar Chat Summary of Monthly Sales Breakdown for Top-Selling Product

 ### Analysis for review score